Search a wide variety of Australian and NZ birth, death, marriage and parish records

 - Indexing software: I use File Express, but it may not be available now.
 I cannot personally recommend any other indexing programmes, but I can offer some words of warning: (1) Do not use Microsoft Word for indexing, because it does not sort large files correctly.
 (2) If you use Microsoft Access or Excel, turn off the 'auto-complete' feature (it often introduces errors during data entry); and there is a limit to file size for correct sorting / printing.

-- For indexing names in your family tree, use a programme such as Legacy Family Tree or The Master Genealogist.
+- For indexing names in your family tree, use a programme such as Family Historian.

 Recommended reading - a preliminary list